fabriziosalmi/lws/README.md

   --help  Show this message and exit.

 Commands:
-  clone                    🔄 Clone an LXC container locally or remote. exec                     👨🏻‍💻 Execute a command in one or more LXC... image-add                📦 Create a template image from an LXC container. image-rm                 🗑️ Delete a template image from Proxmox host. migrate                  🔄 Migrate LXC container between hosts. reboot                   🔄 Reboot running LXC containers. run                      🛠️ Create and start LXC containers. scale                    📏 Scale resources LXC containers. scale-check              ⚖️ Scaling adjustments for an LXC container. security-group-add       🔐 Create security group on Proxmox host. security-group-attach    🔗 Attach security group to an LXC container. security-group-detach    🔓 Detach security group from an LXC container. security-group-rm        🗑️ Delete a security group on Proxmox host. security-group-rule-add  ➕ Add a rule to a existing security group. security-group-rule-rm   ➖ Remove a rule from an existing security group. service                  🔧 Manage a service of LXC containers. show                     🔍 Describe LXC containers. snapshot-add             📸 Create a snapshot of an LXC container. snapshot-rm              🗑️ Delete a snapshot of an LXC container. snapshots                🗃️ List all snapshots of an LXC container. start                    🚀 Start stopped LXC containers. status                   📊 Monitor resources of LXC containers. stop                     🛑 Stop running LXC containers. storage-list             🔍 List storage details for LXC container. terminate                💥 Terminate (destroy) LXC containers. volume-attach            🔗 Attach a storage volume to an LXC container. volume-detach            🔓 Detach a storage volume from an LXC container.
+  clone           🔄 Clone an LXC container locally or remote. exec            👨🏻‍💻 Execute a command in one or more LXC containers. migrate         🔄 Migrate LXC container between hosts. reboot          🔄 Reboot running LXC containers. run             🛠️ Create and start LXC containers. scale           📏 Scale resources LXC containers. scale-check     ⚖️ Scaling adjustments for an LXC container. service         🔧 Manage a service of LXC containers. show            🔍 Describe LXC containers. show-snapshots  🗃️ List all snapshots of an LXC container. show-storage    🔍 List storage details for LXC container. snapshot-add    📸 Create a snapshot of an LXC container. snapshot-rm     🗑️ Delete a snapshot of an LXC container. start           🚀 Start stopped LXC containers. status          📊 Monitor resources of LXC containers. stop            🛑 Stop running LXC containers. terminate       💥 Terminate (destroy) LXC containers. volume-attach   🔗 Attach a storage volume to an LXC container. volume-detach   🔓 Detach a storage volume from an LXC container.

----

 lws app
 Usage: lws.py app [OPTIONS] COMMAND [ARGS]...